zxc2007/sqlgo/README.md

 make sure you have git installed on your system.

 # dependencies
-- bs4 library (that is the only library where you need to install,the other libraries are installed on the thirdparty directory)
+- use the following commands to install the sqlgo dependencies using pip
 ```pip install -r requirements.txt```
 ```pip3 install -r requirements.txt```
 **for window OS**